 It’s literally only the groups I have mentioned above….

-- Or the very few Latinos who are from the upper class of Latin America and are so influenced by identity politics of the US that they feel to somehow get angry about this term of the word “American” for those born in the US.
+- Or the very few Latinos who are from the upper class of Latin America who get angry about it also.

 But what about people in other countries?

 Reason 8: The Rest of the World